Hide | Ollie Dabbous Restaurant, Mayfair

 By dinner time it’s tasting menu only, with 6-9 courses of dishes like raw tuna with prickly ash & Exmoor caviar; slow roast goose with birch sap & kale; and garden ripple ice cream.

 The slightly more casual area, the ground floor is an all-day affair starting at breakfast with birch sap croissants, and smoked eel with a leek & potato glazed omelette.
 Lunch & dinner offer the likes of grilled langoustines with rosemary & sea truffle; Cornish lamb cooked over the embers with violet mustard & aubergine; and warm acorn cakes with smoked caramel.

 Finally, there’s the cocktail bar run by Dabbous’s longtime mixology mate Oskar Kinberg.
 Here you can get a Martini shaken with frozen birch sap rather than ice (to give it a silkier finish) or one of their house originals; the Fallen Madonna has gin, pea-shoots, aloe vera, and de-carbonised tonic water.

 If nothing on the menu takes your fancy, they have a ludicrously deep selection of rare spirits (Macallan 25YO Anniversary Malt 1971, The Cask of Yamazaki 29YO in Mizunara Oak 1979 – you know, the usual) and of course the world’s largest wine selection which you’re free to at least partially browse in their walk-in wine cellar.

 Which also helps if you’re looking for somewhere to hide.

-NOTE: HIDE is open now.
+NOTE: HIDE is open all day every day, from 7.30am weekdays and 9am weekends.
 You can make a booking and find out more at their website right HERE.

 Hide | 85 Piccadilly, W1J 7NB